peterwittek/peterwittek.com/content/spyder-closer-to-a-mathematica-alternative.md

 per se.
 One exception is the way to break execution in the IPython console.
 This is annoying.
-The IPython interpreter is split in two tabs: the client where you issue commands, receive output and error message, and do all your work, and a \`console', where the execution takes place.
+The IPython interpreter is split in two tabs: the client where you issue commands, receive output and error message, and do all your work, and a 'console', where the execution takes place.
 Breaking the execution is a stochastic process: keep pressing Control+C in the console and the client, and hope that your execution stops.
 Strange enough, Mathematica suffers from similar problems.
 While Alt+,